FallenMeteor/Heartlines/README.md

 2. Install Heartlines

 ## Compiling
-Depends on libKitten, pddokdo and libsparkcolourpicker, then just make package (make clean package)
+  - Depends on libKitten, libPDDokdo & sparkcolourpicker
+  - You may want to edit the `Makefiles` to suit your theos installation

+## Contributions
+I'm generally not a big fan of people touching my code, but if i'm in a good mood i'll be happily taking a look

 ## Note
 If you take code from this repository please link it, or my [twitter](https://twitter.com/Litteeen) to your project
+You may not redistribute this source code or packages from it